Deployment Modes

 - Backed by a SQL database.

-Storage & Runtime#
+Storage & Runtime

-These components operate differently depending on the deployment mode, particularly in how they use storage and the runtime they operate in.
+These components operate differently depending on the deployment mode, particularly in how they use storage and the runtime they operate in.- In Local and Single Node mode, all components share a process and use the local filesystem for durability.

 - In Distributed mode, components are deployed as independent services.